- Part Number:1910

 (4) Testing stratified atmospheres.
 When monitoring for entries involving a descent into atmospheres that may be stratified, the atmospheric envelope should be tested a distance of approximately 4 feet (1.22 m) in the direction of travel and to each side.
 If a sampling probe is used, the entrant's rate of progress should be slowed to accommodate the sampling speed and detector response.

 (5) Order of testing.
 A test for oxygen is performed first because most combustible gas meters are oxygen dependent and will not provide reliable readings in an oxygen deficient atmosphere.
-Combustible gases are tested for next because the threat of fire or explosion is both more immediate and more life threatening, in most cases, than exposure to toxic gases and vapors.
-If tests for toxic gases and vapors are necessary, they are performed last.
+Combustible gasses are tested for next because the threat of fire or explosion is both more immediate and more life threatening, in most cases, than exposure to toxic gasses and vapors.
+If tests for toxic gasses and vapors are necessary, they are performed last.

 [58 FR 4549, Jan.
 14, 1993; 58 FR 34846, June 29, 1993]